 - 22 - Performance: Some you win... - Making some performance related changes that seem to indicate that more substantial changes are necessary; perhaps there's another way.

-- 23 - Another new approach: timer wheels - Where I implement a trade memory for speed and switch to using a timer wheel algorithm.
+- 23 - Another new approach: timer wheels - Where I trade memory for speed and switch to using a timer wheel algorithm.

 - 24 - Removing test duplication - A quick time-out to clean up the mess of duplicate tests and shift into full on TDD mode by using all of our existing tests on our new implementation.